sjspielman/tasty/virtual-setup/zoom-procedures.md

 <img src = screenshots/zoom-join-breakout-room.png width = 400>

-If you are assigned to a Zoom breakout room during consultation days, the process for joining a breakout room is the same.
+If you are assigned to a Zoom breakout room during a consultation period, the process for joining a breakout room is the same.

 ### Sharing your screen in Zoom